uwe-creative-technology/UWECreativeTechnologyMSc-handbook/structure.md

 Assessment
 The assessment will be used to assess learners’ abilities to apply skills and embed theory within practice through the development and communication of creative technology systems.
 This will require students to assemble and submit a portfolio of diverse creative technologies systems.
 The demonstration will be used to establish learners’ knowledge and comprehension of the module content, delivered in taught sessions and reinforced through reading materials.
 Formative assessment will be provided as part of the practical sessions.
 Individual feedback will be provided on the assignment and demonstration.
 Assessment criteria will be supplied with the assignment and demonstration specification.

-## Creative Technologies Research and Practice
+## Creative Technologies Research and Practice (30 Credit Core module, semester 2)

 In this 30 credit module we develop research questions and manage the life cycle of a creative technologies project that incorporates the design, implementation, deployment and evaluation of a system that addresses academic or industry stakeholder needs.
 ### Syllabus outline